Nagarkirtan (film): Scope

 The film is a document that frames this experience of an invisible community, rarely portrayed in Indian mainstream cinema.
 The fabric of Ganguly's film moves beyond the binaries of a linear and complex narrative and instead brings forth a breathtaking ruthlessness that mirrors the hidden lives and traumas of the Transgender/ Hijra/ Intersex/ gender non-conforming communities.
 The film embodies the visceral experience of these communities battling centuries of prejudice and taboo.
 The community's lived realities of being caught between questions of vice and virtue, desire and rejection sustains the film's body narrative – rather precariously – avoiding a moral position – yet examining the very contours that makes taking these positions complicated.
 In a society that largely considers trans bodies as dustbins to dump its traumas and miscarriages of justice, the film signals a language of change that can be used to build a narrative of resistance.

 Controversy

-In February 2017, Bengali writer Swapnamoy Chakraborty alleged that this film was plagiarised from his Ananda Puraskar winning novel titled Holde Golap but latter he revised his views on the film and declared that Nagarkirtan is not a cinematic adaptation of Holde Golap.
+In February 2019, Bengali writer Swapnamoy Chakraborty alleged that this film was plagiarised from his Ananda Puraskar winning novel titled Holde Golap but later, he revised his views on the film and declared that Nagarkirtan is not a cinematic adaptation of Holde Golap.